 What kind of Cold War is this game?

 Leaders is a pretty liberal interpretation of the Cold War: Instead of passive-aggressive bipolarity without direct military confrontations, up to six players are busy throwing tanks and planes at each other.
 Still, the technology used and the eponymous leaders of the nations mark the game as set in the early 1960s.
-Its base feel is like risk, but more sophisticated with military, economic, scientific, and diplomatic subsystems.
+Its base feel is like Risk (Albert Lamorisse, Hasbro), but more sophisticated with military, economic, scientific, and diplomatic subsystems.
 The big change, however, is that Leaders uses an app for bookkeeping and some private-knowledge aspects of diplomacy and espionage.

 What’s Noteworthy About the Game?